Release Planning: Product Roadmap

 2. What time span should the product roadmap cover?
 Yikes.
 This is a hard question with no perfect answer.
-Longer than the implementers want to think about and shorter than the ‘planner’ type wants.
-OK, for most products, about 1 year.
-For fast changing, fast delivery products, less than one year, maybe even only 3 months (assuming say monthly releases).
+Longer than the implementers want to think about and shorter than the ‘planner’ types want.
+OK, for a typical product, about 1 year.
+For fast changing, fast delivery products, less than one year, maybe even only 3 months (assuming, say, monthly releases).
 For ‘big’ products, you might need multiple years.

 3. The purpose of the product roadmap is not to be precisely right.
 One purpose is to generate useful thinking about ‘longer term stuff’, and provide some context for shorter-term thinking.